jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ian-pooley-slyfox.md

 description: TBC
 featuredImage: /img/ian-pooley press shot.jpg
 ---
+_With 2 massive sets in Sydney last month, we caught up with DJ and production wizard, Ian Pooley for a recap on the visit to Australia._

 **RR:** Hey Ian!
-You were in Sydney last month and played at SLYFOX and SASH - two very different settings.
+You were in Sydney last month and played at [SLYFOX](https://www.facebook.com/slyfoxenmore/) and [S.A.S.H](https://www.facebook.com/sashsundays/) - two very different settings.
 How did you find them?

-**Ian:** I’ve played SASH a few and recently also SASH by day .
-SASH by day is a lot of fun , really energetic and fun crowd .
+**Ian:** I’ve played SASH a few times.
+SASH by day is a lot of fun - really energetic and fun crowd.
 This time it started raining heavily in the middle of my set , it was crazy !
 We had to move the booth , set up umbrellas and wipe the CDJs all while i was playing .
 The crowd was phenomenal , they went crazy …hahaha !
 I played Sly Fox for the first time this time and it was very nice .
 The venue is more intimate and you are really close to the crowd , i like that .
 The sound system is great too !

 **RR:** The last time you were in Australia was 2 years ago.
 How was the experience?